srinipandiyan/Capstone-Ganzkorper/README.md

-# Capstone-Ganzkörper
+# Ganzkörper

-  Capstone Two will be a fitness tracking web application written using React and Node.js for the frontend and backend, respectively.
-The fitness tracker will have a frontend focus through the use of an easy-to-update UI.
-Users will be able to easily track and monitor their workout progression through the app and have access to a database of exercises all in one web space.
-This app is ready to assist users, regardless of age or background, with an interest in data-driven health and self-improvement.
-The app will be powered by the wger API.
+Capstone Two is a fitness tracking web application built with React for the frontend and Node.js for the backend.
+The app aims to provide users with an easy-to-use interface to track and monitor their workout progression, all in one convenient web space.
+Powered by the wger API, users will have access to a comprehensive database of exercises.

-  Diving into the technical, the database will be Postgres and I will likely use an ORM, such as Sequelize or Prisma,to manage database processes.
-As far as sensitive data, users should be protected by hashing passwords before storing them in the database.
-Potential API issues may include data inconsistencies or changes to the API structure over time.
-These should be regularly tested for through unit testing.
-Should an error arise, the GET routes should be updated accordingly.

-  Functionally, the app will contain a home, login, signup, preferences, exercises, and dashboard routes.
-The homepage will be where the user is greeted and prompted to login or signup.
-After doing so, a user will be directed towards their dashboard and can view exercise data from previous visits or add new workouts.
-Users will be able to easily update data from each exercise contained within a workout and track graphical progression over time.
-With the exercise search feature, users can learn to perform exercises available through [API Ninjas](https://api-ninjas.com/api/exercises).

-  In order to make this app more than CRUD, I would like to emphasize the graphical analysis available to users, which will convert their interval biometric data into measurable wellness insights.
-As far as stretch goals, I would like to create a buttonless exercise component that will toggle from static to dynamic to update exercise data (sets, reps, weights, or time) using the onClick or a similar handler.
+## Features

+- **User-Friendly Interface**: The app prioritizes frontend user experience with an intuitive and easy-to-update UI.
+- **Workout Tracking**: Users can easily track and monitor their workout progression through the app.
+- **Exercise Database**: Access a vast database of exercises, allowing users to explore and incorporate new exercises into their routine.
+- **Data-Driven Health**: The app empowers users, regardless of age or background, with data-driven insights to support their health and self-improvement goals.

+## Technical Details

+- **Frontend**: Developed using React.js and Bootstrap, providing a responsive user interface.
+- **Backend**: Node.js serves as the backend, handling data processing and API requests.
+- **Database**: PostgreSQL is used for data storage.
+- **Security**: User passwords are hashed before storage in the database to ensure sensitive data protection.
+- **API Integration**: The app leverages the [Ninja Exercise API](https://api-ninjas.com/api/exercises) for exercise data, with regular testing to address any API-related issues.

+## Routes

+- **Homepage (/)**: Displays a simple welcome message.
+- **Exercises (/exercises)**: Lists all available exercises.
+- **Exercise Details (/exercises/:exercise)**: Displays details of a specific exercise, such as squat, pull-up, etc.
+- **Workouts (/workouts)**: Displays user dashboard of workouts, allowing users to view and manage their workout data.
+- **Login (/login)**: Provides login/signup functionality.
+- **Signup (/signup)**: Offers a signup form for new users to create an account.
+- **Profile (/profile)**: Allows users to edit their profile information.

+## Functionality

+- **Dashboard**: Upon logging in, users are directed to their dashboard, where they can view exercise data from previous visits and add new workouts.
+- **Workout Tracking**: Users can track exercises within a workout to monitor progression over time.
+- **Exercise Search**: Users can search and learn about different exercises available through the API.
+- **Stretch Goals**: Plans include implementing a buttonless exercise component for dynamic updating of exercise history data using onClick or similar event handlers.

+## Technologies Used

+- Axios
+- Express.js
+- Node.js
+- React.js
+- PostgreSQL

+This project aims to provide users with a comprehensive fitness tracking solution, combining user-friendly design with powerful functionality to support users in achieving their health and fitness goals.